substance/io/docs/substance/manual/content.md

 # Modules

-Modules can be used independenly.
+Substance modules can be used independenly.
 You can install them using NPM, or use the Substance Screwdriver.

     npm install <module-name>